bjsi/incremental-writing/README.md

 - **Add search results to a queue**: Do a search and click the "Add to IW Queue" button at the top of the search pane to add all of the results to a queue.
 - **Add folders, files and links to a queue**: You can also right click on folders, files and links to add them to queues through the context menu.

+#### Automatically Add Notes to Queues

+There are some options for automatically adding notes to queues.

+- **Auto add notes using tags**: In the settings page you can define a list of queue names and associated tags.
+When you modify a note, the plugin will check to see if a queue tag was added.
+If so, the note will automatically get added to the queue.
+This mapping only applies to newly created notes, ie. when you install the plugin it won't automatically add all notes with a given tag to a queue.
+So the recommended workflow is to begin by searching for all notes with a given tag and adding those to a queue using the "add search results to queue" function (see above).
+Then you can set up the queue to tag mapping in the settings to make sure that future notes with a given tag get added to the queue.

+- **Auto add new notes option**: When toggled on in the settings, new will automatically get added to the default queue.
+I recommend using the tag method above rather than this because using tags gives you more control over which notes get added and which queue(s) they get added to.

 #### Scheduling Options

 There are currently two scheduling styles to choose from: A-Factor and Simple.